 B. Application and Review Process

+In the 1st, 3rd, and 5th year of the probationary period the candidate submits a reappointment application

+consisting of the completed AA12 form(s) with the accumulated AFE letters from the

+department head during each year of the probationary period attached.
+The department head and dean

+may determine that the candidate needs to submit a cumulative reappointment dossier during the 1st,

+3rd, and . or 5th year of the probationary period.
+Candidates requiring a cumulative reappointment dossier in the 1st, 3rd or 5th year will complete the dossier within 30 calendar days of notification.

+In the 2nd and 4th year of the probationary period the candidate submits a reappointment dossier as

+determined by the Provost and the Collegial Review Council of the Faculty Senate.
+The reappointment

+dossier is a cumulative record documenting progress toward tenure.

 Each faculty member submits a reappointment dossier to the department head, which is a cumulative record documenting progress toward tenure.
 The dossiers for reappointment and tenure have a similar format but a different review process.

-1. The Provost, in consultation with the Collegial Review Council, will provide instructions for the preparation of in April for the next TPR cycle.
+1. The Provost, in consultation with the Collegial Review Council, will provide instructions for the preparation of the reappointment applications and the reappointment dossiers in April for the next TPR cycle.

-2. The is reviewed by the department collegial review committee The department collegial review committee meets to vote on reappointment within the time frame established by the Annual TPR Calendar issued by the Provost, said time frame not to exceed 15 working days following the submission deadline.
+2. The reappointment application is reviewed by the departmental collegial review committee, the department head, the dean and the Provost.
+The reappointment dossier is reviewed by the department collegial review committee department head, college collegial review committee (if appropriate), dean and Provost.
+The department collegial review committee meets to vote on reappointment within the time frame established by the Annual TPR Calendar issued by the Provost, said time frame not to exceed 15 working days following the submission deadline.
 In accordance with the established procedures of each college, department heads submit recommendations directly to the dean or to the college collegial review committee.
-The recommendations then go to the Provost and the Chancellor for final decisions.
+The recommendations then go to the Provost for final decisions.

 3. The candidate is informed in writing of the recommendation decisions and the vote count at each level of review within 5 working days following the vote at each level.

-4. Dossier submission deadlines
+4. Reappointment Application and Dossier submission deadlines

 At the beginning of each academic year, the Provost distributes a collegial review calendar.
 Timely notice of a decision not to reappoint depends on candidate’s unbroken length of service at Western Carolina University in the same class of appointment.
-Therefore, deadlines for submission of a ssier vary according to the date of initial appointment.
+Therefore, deadlines for submission of a reappointment application and / or dossier vary according to the date of initial appointment.
 Important dates relating to the probationary period for reappointment purposes will be included in the hiring contract.

 Deadlines for submission are as follows:

-In the 1styear of the probationary period, the deadline for the submission of the is the 10th working day of January
+In the 1st, 3rd and 5th year of the probationary period, the deadline for the submission of the application is the 10th working day of January

-In the year of the probationary period, the deadline for submission of the dossier is the 1st working day of October.
+In the 2nd and 4th year of the probationary period, the deadline for submission of the dossier is the 1st working day of October.

 Those faculty who change from a fixed-term appointment to a tenure-track appointment, however, should contact the Provost’s office to find out the submission deadline for their reappointment dossier.